 Addiction can strike anyone.
 The disease does not discriminate.
 Each and every addict has a unique set of circumstances that leads them to recovery.
 Every addict has a story.
-Peter Marinelli, the Director of Sober Residences at Florida House Experience, shares the stroy of his fateful beginning to recovery from drug and alcohol addiction.
+Peter Marinelli, the Director of Sober Residences at FHE Health, shares the stroy of his fateful beginning to recovery from drug and alcohol addiction.
 Enjoy and God Bless!

 So Grateful for Recovery